marina-leer/pubCounteR/cran-comments.md

 ## Resubmission
 This is a re-submission.
+In response to a notification of GeSciLiVis v1.2.0 by Prof Brian Ripley I have changed:
+- removed unstable dependency in aarch64-apple-darwin20 (64-bit) and x86_64-apple-darwin17.0 (64-bit)

+## Resubmission
+This is a re-submission.
 In response to a notification of GeSciLiVis v1.1.0 by Prof Brian Ripley I have changed:
 - removed unstable dependency